Syracuse Medical Malpractice Lawyers

 Erb's palsy, Klumpke's palsy, cerebral palsy – The word palsy comes from the same root as paralysis and refers to tremors in the body that can't be controlled.
 If your baby has suffered one of these palsies, the cause may have been medical negligence during the birthing process.

-Our Syracuse medical malpractice attorneys know how sensitive birth injury cases are.
+The medical malpractice attorneys at our Syracuse firm know how sensitive birth injury cases are.
 We will be there for you every step of the way as you explore your legal options and take appropriate action accordingly.Failure to Diagnose Cancer

 The toll from cancer is relentless.
 According to the American Cancer Society, there were more than 1.6 million new cases diagnosed in 2015 and more than 589,000 deaths due to cancer.
 With such a risk of cancer becoming fatal, proper diagnosis is crucial.
 But far too often doctors fail to diagnose cancer in time – with catastrophic consequences.
 Why is that?